CSUMB-SCD/problem_solvent/README.md

 ### Known Issues
 Heroku by default uses an ephemeral file system and does not store the uploaded photos.
 It works perfect temporarily and works on cloud 9.

-We would need to implement buckets on an AWS S3 server and only having a 3 person group limited out capabilities.
+We would need to implement buckets on an AWS S3 server and only having a 3 person group limited our capabilities.
 It would have been interesting to learn, but we did not have time.

 # Running the App
 1. Make sure you have setup the proper environment variables (PostgreSQL, Redis, Google Auth)